Democratic Republic of the Congo

 For more seasoned hikers, we also offer trekking and climbing trips to the spectacular Rwenzori Mountains in the northern section of Virunga.
 Known also as the ‘Mountains of the Moon’, the Rwenzoris reach a height of 5,109 metres and contain the largest glaciers left on the African continent.

 End your Virunga adventure at one of the lodges or camps around Lake Kivu.
 This is the perfect way to relax after climbing Nyiragongo volcano.
 On clear nights, both Nyiragongo and Nyamulagira volcanoes add to the drama by turning the night sky red with their glowing lava.
 There is also an abundance of birdlife.
 Relax on the beach or explore other parts of the lake and its islands in a sea kayak or by paddleboard.

-A safari in Virunga is one of the most enriching and life-changing adventures in our portfolio and is always a hands down favourite of all A2A Safaris travellers who are intrepid and adventurous enough to visit Virunga.
+A safari in Virunga and Kahuzi Biega are some of the most enriching and life-changing adventures in our portfolio and is always a hands down favourite of all A2A Safaris travellers who are intrepid and adventurous enough to visit these magical places.

 Ready for your trip?

 We do not subscribe to the ‘one-size-fits-all’ philosophy.
 Sample itineraries and cost estimates are meant purely as a guide.
 To find out more, please contact one of our expert travel consultants to plan a customized itinerary based on your budget and interests.